 Suggested Background Knowledge

-It is recommended that students have a good mathematical background (linear algebra, calculus, and probabilities & statistics) and at least an introductory course in Machine Learning (e.g. equivalent to CS 7641).
+It is recommended that students have a strong mathematical background (linear algebra, calculus especially taking partial derivatives, and probabilities & statistics) and at least an introductory course in Machine Learning (e.g. equivalent to CS 7641).
+This should not be your first ML class, and self-study (e.g. online Coursera/Udacity courses) do not count.
 Strong programming skills (specifically Python) are necessary to complete the assignments.

 Technical Requirements and Software